-Meet Richie Marsh, Toombs County High School’s seventh head football coach.
-Marsh has a 110-87 (55.8 %) record in his 17 years as a head coach.
+Meet Richie Marsh, Toombs County High School’s head coach.
+Marsh has a 110-87 (55.8 %) record in his 17 years as a head coach in Florida and Georgia.

-Marsh was approved by unanimous vote, on Tuesday at noon, by the Toombs County Board of Education.
+Marsh was approved by unanimous vote, on December 22, 2015, by the Toombs County Board of Education.

-Marsh comes to Toombs County from Lakeland, Florida where he was the defensive coordinator, for the past two seasons, at Southeastern University.
+Marsh came to Toombs County from Lakeland, Florida where he was the defensive coordinator, for two seasons, at Southeastern University.
 The NAIA school started playing the sport in 2014 and went 7-3.
-Marsh’s defense was the second best in the Sun Conference allowing 21.3 points per game This past season the Fire went 6-2 yielding 22.6 points per game and opponents converted 29.6% of the time on third down situations.
+Marsh’s defense was the second best in the Sun Conference allowing 21.3 points per game In 2015 the Fire went 6-2 yielding 22.6 points per game and opponents converted 29.6% of the time on third down situations.

 From 2005-2012 Marsh coached the Thomasville Bulldogs.
 In his eight seasons he was 53-40.
 He had five winning seasons and three losing seasons.
 He led his team to the AA GHSA State Playoffs seven times making the Elite 8 twice and the second round two times.